Joan Crawford in 1970 — aged 62, 64, 65, or 66.

 1) Joan Crawford herself generally claimed 1908.
 That’s also the date on her tombstone.

-2) Texas didn’t start recording birth records until 1903 and didn’t get really organized about it until years after that.
-There’s no official record of Crawford’s birth, and her family life was unsettled enough that there’s no paper record there, either.
+2) There’s no official record of Joan Crawford’s birth.
+Texas didn’t start recording birth records until 1903 and didn’t get really organized about it until years after that.
+Crawford’s family life was unsettled enough that there’s no paper records there, either: no family Bible or other document with the birth written down.

 Many biographers who’ve peered into the matter think that 1904 is the probable year of her birth.
 Here’s one such author, Karen Swenson, quoted in a 1996 article in the San Angelo (Texas) Standard: